Glur’s Tavern is old enough to have hosted William “Buffalo Bill” Cody and his Wild West troupe.

-Nearly 150 years ago, a Swiss immigrant helped create what is now believed to be the oldest continuously operating tavern west of the Missouri River.
+Its story goes back nearly 150 years when a Swiss immigrant helped create what is now believed to be the oldest continuously operating tavern west of the Missouri River.
 Joseph Bucher, born in 1845, arrived in the United States in 1873 and settled in Columbus, Nebraska, three years later.
-With his brother William, he built a flour mill, bowling alley, and saloon at 2301 S. 11th Street in 1876.
-First known as Bucher’s Saloon, the watering hole quickly became known for its cigars, tobacco, and gathering place for the growing town.
+With his brother William, he built a flour mill, bowling alley, and saloon at 2301 South 11th Street in 1876.
+First known as Bucher’s Saloon, the watering hole quickly became known for its cigars, tobacco, and as a gathering place for the growing town.

-Joseph Bucher passed away in 1925, followed by his brother William in 1938.
-After Louis died in 1931, his sons, Louis Jr. and Conrad, took over the business.
+By 1938, all three of the tavern’s early owners were gone, starting with Joseph in 1925, Louis in 1931, and finally William.
+This left Louis’s sons, Louis Jr. and Conrad, to carry the business forward.
 The largest renovation occurred in the 1960s, when the bar was moved from one side of the building to the other.
 Around this time, a ladies’ restroom was added.

 The two-story frame building with a large wraparound porch looks nearly identical to photographs from 1899.
 Its original oak floors remain in place, along with its limestone foundation.
-Added to the National Register of Historic Places in 1975, its history is a draw for tourists, politicians and celebrities while remaining a beloved institution and third space for those in the community.
+It draws tourists, politicians, and celebrities, while remaining a beloved institution in the community.
+A lot has changed since 1876, but the oldest bar west of the Missouri River is not one of them.

 Omaha Exploration is sponsored by @Rockbrook Mortgage Inc.